sercanai/ScreenASO/docs/user-agreement.md

 ## 2. Access and Eligibility

-Screen ASO is distributed under a proprietary commercial license and provided “as-is”.
-Access is granted after you purchase a license or receive written authorization from the developer; the CLI, helper modules, and documentation remain closed-source.
+Screen ASO is distributed under the MIT License and provided "as-is".
 You need Python 3.10+, the dependencies listed in `requirements.txt`, and an optional browser stack via `python -m crawl4ai install-browsers`.
-Keep any license keys, installers, and repository contents private—unauthorized redistribution, open-source publication, or hosting of the code terminates your right to use the Tool.
+You are free to use, modify, and distribute the Tool in accordance with the license terms.
 You are responsible for any third-party accounts (Apple Developer, Google Play Console) you integrate while collecting data or downloading assets.

 ## 3. Acceptable Use